How do I register for classes?

 Why can’t I register for Human Anatomy & Physiology?
 The courses look like they’re open but I’m not able to register.

 To register for classes, start in the Student Tools tab on TUPortal.
 Under the “Registration” channel select “Add or Drop Classes” and then select the term.
 This brings you to the Add or Drop classes page.
+There are step by step video tutorials for the registration system in TUPortal.

 Registration for the next semester or summer session occurs during the “priority registration” period.
 Your day within the “priority registration” period is determined based on your total earned credits to date (this does not include credits you are currently registered for).
 The schedule for registration is emailed to you every semester and can be found on the Registrar Office’s website